 The future of cryptocurrency lies in great uncertainty.
-Rumours state that the centre plans to introduce a bill that shall hold the provisions for a ban on a cryptocurrency exchange.
+Rumors state that the center plans to introduce a bill that shall hold the provisions for a ban on a cryptocurrency exchange.

-In the United Nations, several cases of fraud were reported in the past few years.
+In the United Nations, several fraud cases have been reported in the past few years.
 Almost $119 billion of transactions were considered suspicious in 2019 according to Suspicious activity goes undetected as banks struggle to keep up.
 The FinCen had proposed new rules in December 2020, which were aimed at reducing such fraud and suspicious instances.
 However, the Biden administration has put a pause on the rules until further notice.